How Did I Reduce Waste Through Zero Waste Living?

 Why make the switch?

-• You reduce single-use waste which end up clogging up the landfills.
+• You reduce single-use waste, which ends up clogging up the landfills.

 • You save money over time since you won’t need to keep buying paper towels.